pyinsole/pyinsole/README.md

     aws --endpoint-url=http://localhost:4566 sqs send-message --queue-url http://localhost:4566/000000000000/example-queue --message-body "Your message body"
     ```

-#### Output

-The script will listen for messages on the `example-queue`, and for each message received, it will print the message content, associated metadata, and any additional keyword arguments.
+## 🎯 Roadmap

+You can find the project roadmap [here](./ROADMAP.md).

+This document outlines future improvements, features, and tasks planned for the project.

-### 🫱🏻‍🫲🏽 How to contribute
+## 🫱🏻‍🫲🏽 How to contribute

 We welcome contributions of all kinds to make **pyinsole** better!
 To contribute to the project, follow these steps: